Matthew530419/React/README_react.md

 - rcc + Tab: basic component structure is created if you install `Reactjs code snippets` from extension marketplace.

+- rsi + Tab: basic function structure is created if you install `Reactjs code snippets` from extension marketplace.

 - ctrl + p: current display could be moved to where you want with typing keyword simply.

+- ctrl + d: multiple select could be implemented with same content.

 ### 7. Habit Tracker